jhugard/StationeersStructureMover/README.md

 1. *Save your changes* - Once done, use `File/Save` to save the changes to the save file.
 You can also use `File/Save As...` to save the changes to a new file, which is useful if you want to keep the original save file intact.
-   Recommend putting the modified save file in the `manualsave` folder.
+   Recommend putting the modified save file in the `manualsave` folder, or just save over the original.
+The tool is pretty good about making backups, so you may need to clean these up later.
 1. *Verify your changes* - Load the modified save in Stationeers and verify the changes.
 1. *Regenerate Rooms* - From with Stationeers, use the "F3" key to open